 Breading the zucchini flower

-- Whisk the eggs in a medium bowl and add 1 tsp of salt and 1 tsp of ground black pepper.
+- Whisk the eggs in a medium bowl and add 1 teaspoon of salt and 1 teaspoon of ground black pepper.
 Whisk until well combined.

 - Add the panko (bread crumbs), the remaining salt and ground black pepper in a medium bowl and mix.

 - Dip each zucchini flower first in the eggs mix and then toss them, gently, in the panko until is all the parts of the zucchini flower are well coated in bread crumbs.
 Set them aside.

 - Brush the olive oil all over the tray, previously covered with baking paper.
 Lay each zucchini flower and sprinkle the top with some more olive oil.